Submitting a Complaint to the Board

 If school leadership is unresponsive, find out when the governing body of the school meets to voice your concerns.
 Pursuant to state law and the charter contract, the governing body is responsible for the policy decisions of the charter school and is subject to Open Meeting Law.

-If your complaint falls within the jurisdiction of the Arizona State Board for Charter Schools you may submit your complaint by downloading the form below.
-Email the completed form, along with all relevant supporting evidence, to COMPLAINTS@ASBCS.AZ.GOV.
+If your complaint falls within the jurisdiction of the Arizona State Board for Charter Schools you may submit your complaint by using our online complaint form.
+Please remember to attach all relevant supporting evidence.